- Salary

 Tax Credits – amounts that are refunded after tax is levied; in practice, generally this means that tax savings equal the lowest federal and provincial tax brackets

-Tax Deductions – amounts that are subtracted from total income before tax is implied; in practice, this means that tax savings equal the marginal tax rate
+Tax Deductions – amounts that are subtracted from total income before tax; in practice, this means that tax savings equal the marginal tax rate

-True Group policy – insurance given to all individuals in an organization, such as the PARO LTD plan
+True Group policy – insurance provided to all individuals in an organization, such as the PARO LTD policy plan